 Join us as we scour local museums within walking distance of RYW in search of pieces that inspire our next character, poem, screenplay, short story or novel.
 Artwork will serve as a jumping off point for our literary flights of fancy.
 While each session will focus on a different aspect of writer's craft, all are stand-alone sessions and will include both quiet reflection and spirited discussion.
 All sessions will culminate and end at our cozy space on Cary Street.
 Bring clothing suitable for a short jaunt up the Boulevard.

 8 Tuesdays, April 9th - May 28th, 4:30-6pm

 With Bird, $195

-This special 8-week workshop is a Participants will use the workshop time (and probably some time at home) to complete a children’s story which will be given to a Richmond artist to illustrate over the summer.
-It’s a great opportunity to experience the full writing experience: raw story generation, editing, getting that beautiful illustrated copy back in your hands, and finally, sharing it with the world: writers will read their illustrated books to younger children at a fundraising event in the fall!
+This special 8-week workshop is actually a year-long picture book writing experience!
+Participants will use the workshop time (and probably some time at home) to complete a children’s story which will be given to a Richmond artist to illustrate over the summer, and books get published by the RYW press in the fall.
+It’s a great opportunity: raw story generation, editing, getting that beautiful illustrated copy back in your hands, and finally, sharing it with the world.
+Writers will sign their books at multiple events in the fall!

 Writing to the Moon and Back - Mixed Genre [ages 12-14]

 4 Saturdays, May 4th - 25th, 4-6pm

 With Kayla, $110

 How does the moon affect us as creatures and creators?
 What mysteries do the waxing and waning of the moon reveal, ready for us to claw into with our pens?
 In this workshop, we’ll follow the moon as it cycles from new to full to new and each phase in between, and explore our own cycles in the process.
 Moon lore and magic will inspire us and revive our creative wells.
 Maybe we’ll even do some moon gazing!